BZoennchen/supercollider-book/_sources/intro.md

 We get used to the internet, smartphones, social media, and other platform economies, and endless repetition of the trivial.
 As an individual, we seem powerless concerning new technologies.
-If there is a market, we most certainly have to get used to yet another technological phantasy.
+If there is a market (built buy the creation of desire, i.e., marketing), we most certainly have to get used to yet another technological phantasy.
 Is it *The Public* that wants to transfer another big chunk of reality into a *Metaverse*;
 a virtual world based on a business ontology and governed by a corporate dictatorship?